yashhere/parakeet-mlx-fastapi/README.md

 ## Contributing

 1. Fork the repository and create your feature branch
-2. Run tests: `pytest tests/`
-3. Submit a pull request with detailed description
+2. Submit a pull request with detailed description

-## License

-Apache 2.0 - See [LICENSE](LICENSE) for details.